Turkmenistan national football team: Home stadium

 The national team of Turkmenistan in different years held their home matches also in other cities and stadiums of Turkmenistan.
-So, at the Nisa Stadium in Ashgabat (mathes vs China, Vietnam and Tajikistan in May 1997), at the Sport Toplumy in Dashoguz (Match vs Iran in 2015 and vs Bahrain in 2017), at the Sport Toplumy in Balkanabat (Match vs Taipei in 2017).
+So, at the Nisa Stadium in Ashgabat (matches vs China, Vietnam and Tajikistan in May 1997), at the Sport Toplumy in Dashoguz (Match vs Iran in 2015 and vs Bahrain in 2017), at the Sport Toplumy in Balkanabat (Match vs Taipei in 2017).